-Diani Blue, formerly Asha Cottage, is a small, owner-managed, guesthouse with just six rooms, all of which face onto the small, landscaped pool area.
+Diani Blue, formerly Asha Cottage, is a small, owner-managed, guesthouse with just six rooms, all of which ...... face onto the small, landscaped pool area.
 It concentrates on providing a very personal, low-key service to guests who actively want to avoid large resort hotels but still want to be in the heart of Diani Beach.

-The access to Diani Blue is along an unsurfaced access road from the main Diani Beach road, and runs down a gentle hill towards the sea.
+The access to Diani Blue is along a paved access road from the main Diani Beach road, and runs down a gentle hill towards the sea.
 Tropical gardens and a small footbridge across a stream lead to the property's main areas.
 From here you look straight out across the pool and beyond to the beach and ocean, though it's somewhat screened from people on the beach by vegetation and low palms.

-Outside, past the free-form pool, a small area walled off just above the beach, called 'The Ledge’, serves as the main outdoor dining and drinks terrace, shaded by low coconut palms and sunshades.
+Outside, past the free-form pool, a small area walled off just above the beach, called 'The Edge', serves as the main outdoor dining and drinks terrace, shaded by low coconut palms and sunshades.
 Breakfast is often served around little tables tucked into various hideaways in the gardens.